macrolit/globaloe/README.md

 ## Caveats

 - **Not necessarily Zero-Knowledge**
-  Not Zero-Knowledge since the file structure is plainly exposed, so it's up to the user to manage file structures and discreet management.
+  Not Zero-Knowledge since the file structure is plainly exposed, so it's up to the user to manage file structures for discreet management.

 - **Early Implementation**
   Expect some things to break and make sure to back up your files regularly, data loss may occur.